-In terms of the Company's credit risk associated with financial assets (time deposits, fixed-return mutual funds and sell-back agreements), its treasury policy establishes certain limits on a particular institution's exposure; such limits depend on the risk rating and capital of each institution.
-Likewise, for investments in mutual funds, only those that have a risk classification and are bank subsidiaries.
+In terms of the Company's credit risk associated with financial assets (time deposits, fixed-return mutual funds and sell-back agreements), its treasury regulations establishes limits on a particular institution's exposure.

 6.8.
 Liquidity Risk

 Liquidity risk is the risk of the Company not satisfying a need for cash or debt payment upon maturity.
 Liquidity risk also includes the risk of not being able to liquidate assets in a timely manner at a reasonable price.